CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-03a-API-Ex1.md

     ![Code](assets/postman-14.png)

-    You may not know how to write this Python code snippet from the API documentation alone, but you can use Postman to experiment with APIs calls and generate Python code snippets for you to practice and learn.
+    You may not know how to write this Python code snippet from the API documentation alone, but you can use Postman to experiment with APIs calls and generate Python code snippets for you to practice and learn.Navigation :: [Previous Page](LTRDEV-1100-03-Hone.md) :: [Table of Contents](LTRDEV-1100-00-Intro.md#table-of-contents) :: [Next Page](LTRDEV-1100-03a-API.md)